-- 38. Advance the population to the adult stage and record the genotype frequencies in the fourth row of the table above.
-Now select the DELETE tool from the control panel.
+- [29.3] Advance the population to the juvenile stage and record the juvenile genotype frequencies. - [29.4] Advance the population to the adult stage and record the genotype frequencies in the fourth row of the table. - [30] Now STOP the simulation and select the DELETE tool from the control panel.
 Move the cursor into your population and click on one of your MM people to make it disappear from the population.
-Remove several more MM individuals, keeping an eye on the genotype frequencies as you do so.
-When you are done, record the new genotype frequencies in the fifth row of the table.
-Be sure to click on the SELECT tool when you are finished using the DELETE tool. - 39.
-Finally, advance the population to the gene pool stage and record the ending allele frequencies.
+Remove several more MM individuals, keeping an eye on the genotype frequencies as you do so. - [30.1] When you are done, record the new genotype frequencies in the fifth row of the table.
+Be sure to click on the SELECT tool when you are finished using the DELETE tool. - [30.2] Finally, click on the GO button to start the model and advance the population to the gene pool stage and record the ending allele frequencies.
 Are the ending frequencies different from the starting frequencies?
 Why?